vicrucann/vicrucann.github.io/_posts/2016-05-24-osg-qt-high-dpi.md

 # Codes

 You can check the [minimal Qt + OSG code](https://github.com/vicrucann/QtOSG-hello).
-Try to switch `QApplication::setAttribute(Qt::AA_DisableHighDpiScaling);` and see how the manual scaling works (tested on Windows only).
+Try to switch `QApplication::setAttribute(Qt::AA_DisableHighDpiScaling);` and see how the manual scaling works (I had only tested on Windows, but it based on the recieved user feedback, that seems to work on Mac machines with Retina display as well).